enoxie/enoxie/README.md

 - 🔭 I’m currently working as a software developer at an automation company, developing desktop HMI software using C# and working on the motion control with PLC.
-- 🌱 I’m currently learning Javascript and React Native.
+- 🌱 I’m currently learning React Native.
 - 👯  I’m looking to collaborate on React Native applications.
 - 💬 Ask me about anything
 - 📫 How to reach me: admin@enesbilgi.com